PythonOptimizers/cysparse/README.md

 This is the new version with a new API.

 **Only** Python 2.7 is supported for now.
 We plan to support Python 3.3 soon.
-The library is **only** tested on linux 64 bits.
-Again, we plan to test more architectures later.

 Enjoy!